Gearbox-protocol/dev-docs-old/docs/documentation/oracle/curve-pricefeed.md

 ## Math proof

+Beyond the intuition, we also want to show that the defined calculation cannot overestimate the value of a Curve LP, since otherwise the discrepancy can be exploited to steal money from LPs.

 ### Definitions

-Curve invariant works as
+Curve's invariant is defined as

 $$
 An^n\sum x_i + D = ADn^n + \frac{D^{n+1}}{n^n \prod x_i},
 $$
-where $x_i$ is balance for i-th token in pool, $n$ - number of tokens, $A$ - amplification parameter and $D$ - constant representing virtual price of $LP$ token.
+where $x_i$ is balance for the i-th token in pool, $n$ is the number of tokens, $A$ is the amplification parameter and $D$ is a constant representing the virtual price of the $LP$ token.

 ### Curve price oracle equation

-Let's look on equation below:
+We want to prove that
 $$
 p_j \ge \min\limits_{i \in 1,..,n} p_{ij} \sum x_i,
 $$
-where $p_j$ is price of Curve LP token nominated in $j$-th coin.
-This equation is true for any Curve pool.
+is true for any Curve pool. $p_j$ is price of Curve LP token nominated in $j$-th coin.

 ### Proof